A Conversation With My Soul (Psalm 42:11)

 Have you ever seen a very young child throw himself down on the ground in anger or fatigue and refuse to rise or move?
 That is the picture of the words “cast down” here.
 Can you think of ways you’ve cast down your soul when things haven’t gone your way?

-What does “hope in God” look like in the life of a believer pursuing God’s life in their life?
+What does “hope in God” look like in the life of a believer pursuing God’s life in his or her life?